percona/k8spxc-docs/docs/update.md

     ```

 2. Now you should [apply a patch](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your
     deployment, supplying necessary image name with a newer version tag.
-This
+You can find the proper
     image name for the current Operator release [in the list of certified images](images.md#custom-registry-images)
     (for older releases, please refer to the [old releases documentation archive](archive.md)).
     For example, updating to the `{{ release }}` version should look as